 - Occupational Exposure Limits (e.g., WEEL, TLV…): dermal/Skin designation where dermal adsorption can be a significant exposure route; DSEN where an agent can result in skin sensitization; Occupational and Environmental Exposure of the Skin to Chemicals (OEESC); International Conference (2019 proceedings: https://academic.oup.com/annwe... ).

-- Coordinating group with reps from BOHS, NIOSH, UConn: ongoing conference for 15 years; last 2 conferences hosted by BOHS; conference has been a net revenue generator.
+- Coordinating group with reps from BOHS, NIOSH, and UConn: ongoing conference for 15 years; last two conferences hosted by BOHS; the conference has been a net revenue generator.

 Diversity and Inclusion

 AIHA fosters diversity and inclusion of all people within our membership and adheres to a diversity policy built around respect for individuals regardless of where they are on life's journey.
 AIHA prohibits discrimination based on age, citizenship, color, cultural background, disability, ethnicity, gender, gender identity/expression, race, religion, sexual orientation, socioeconomic status, or veteran status.
 Furthermore, AIHA prohibits all harassment and threatening behavior that detracts from the learning experience, which is central to AIHA’s mission.